mame/quine-relay/README.md

 etc., and explains many techniques to write such programs.)

 Bad news: It is written in Japanese.
-I hope you could translate it to English <strike>and help me earn royalties</strike>.
+I hope you could translate it into English <strike>and help me earn royalties</strike>.

 ### Q. Language XXX is missing!